bxd718/MySolution/README.md

-# HooBank - Business Website Template
+# MySolution - Website

-Modern responsive business website design made with React and Tailwind CSS.
+Modern responsive website design made with React and Tailwind CSS.

-⚠️ **All names, information and assets used are fake and do not represent a real componany.** ⚠️
+⚠️ **All names, information and assets used are Official represent a real componany.** ⚠️

 Live demo can be found under this [**link**](https://business-website-template.onrender.com/).